-What is meant by a Headache Friendly Lifestyle?
+What is a Headache Friendly Lifestyle?

 Positive Lifestyle Choices are Better than Trigger Avoidance

 For years and years people have talked about headache triggers.